 According to Salesforce, while only 21% of sales leaders say their organizations use AI today, adoption is set to skyrocket by 155% over the next two years.

 Sales leadership foresees AI reaching a critical mass by 2020 when 54% expect to use the technology.

 Some AI systems are better than humans in filling the pipeline fast.
-These AI tools find new potential leads for you within your databases or from the social media platforms.
-They mine the connections between people, companies, products, and places on the web and filters those leads that might become customers.
+These AI tools find new potential leads for you within your databases or from social media platforms.
+They mine the connections between people, companies, products, and places on the web and filter those leads that might become customers.